Utah vs. Arizona NCAA Football Odds, Plays and Insights | November 13, 2021

 - Arizona's games this season have hit the over on three of nine set point totals (33.3%).

-- Arizona is 3-2 against the spread and 0-5 overall when the team amasses over 347.6 yards.
+- In games that Arizona picks up over 347.6 yards, the team is 3-2 against the spread and 0-5 overall.

-- The Wildcats have turned the ball over 20 times this season, eight more turnovers than the Utes have forced (12).
+- This season the Wildcats have turned the ball over 20 times, eight more than the Utes' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.